is a Burlington, Vermont-based cartoonist.

 Her comic strip - Rachel Lives Here Now - appears weekly in Vermont's alternative newspaper Seven Days, and has gained wide acclaim for its humorous take on Vermont-centric themes.
 Her one-off comic book series, The Wizard of Life, about a trustafarian UVM student, has earned cult-status in Burlington's "highest" circles.

-She also appears in Issue #4 of James Kochalka's Superfuckers Forever series, the femme alt-comics newspaper The Ladybroad Ledger, and issues 1-3 of the Maple Key Comics Anthology.
+She also appears in Issue #4 of James Kochalka's Superfuckers Forever series, the online comics journal Spiralbound, the femme alt-comics newspaper The Ladybroad Ledger, and issues 1-3 of the Maple Key Comics Anthology.

 She has appeared on Vermont Public Radio's Vermont Edition and Weekly Conversation on the Arts, as well as in Eva Sollberger's web video series Stuck in Vermont, and was named a cartoonist to watch by the Comics Reporter in 2017.